NOTE

 Implementations may use available bandwidth or any other data, algorithm, local policy, or local configuration to calculate the bandwidth value returned in the build response.
 Not specified by this proposal.

-This proposal does not require participating hops to implement per-tunnel or global throttling of any type, or specify a particular algorithm or implementation, if any.
+This proposal requires inbound gateways to implement per-tunnel throttling if requested by the "l" option.
+It does not require other participating hops to implement per-tunnel or global throttling of any type, or specify a particular algorithm or implementation, if any.

-This proposal also does not require client routers to throttle traffic to the limit returned by the participating hop, and depending on application, that may not be possible, particularly for inbound tunnels.
+This proposal also does not require client routers to throttle traffic to the "b" value returned by the participating hop, and depending on application, that may not be possible, particularly for inbound tunnels.

 Security Analysis

-Client fingerprinting based on requests.
+Client fingerprinting or correlation may be possible based on requests.
 The client (originating) router may wish to randomize the "m" and "r" values instead of sending the same value to each hop; or send a limited set values that represent bandwidth "buckets", or some combination of both.

 Compatibility